 San Bernardino Valley Water Conservation District is Focused on its Mission: Water Conservation

-Water Conservation District are special.
+Water Conservation Districts are special.
 We have a specific and critical role to recharge (conserve) water from our local rain and snow melt into storage underground.
-For over 100 years we have been recharging the groundwater to keep water that water that would flow to the ocean here for use in the long hot summers and during droughts.
+For over 100 years we have been recharging the groundwater to keep water, that would flow to the ocean, here for use in the long hot summers and during droughts.
 Well operators in the District rely on us to help keep their water supply available for all users.
 We also manage Lands in the Santa Ana River and Mill Creek washes where we recharge for habit and we measure the local groundwater and surface runoff — which supplies important information to local water managers.

 But that isn't all we do...

 The District also helps to manage the Bunker Hill Groundwater Basin with the Citites, Districts and Agencies in the upper-watershed, in partnership we bring ample high quality for all uses.

 The District plays an important role for the basin serving as a member of the Big Bear Watermaster.
 The Watermaster is the impartial mediator and source of information for local water providers as well as legal "accountant" for the waters held and released from the Dam for the benefit of the region.